RunboxScripts/RunboxDesktopIntegration/README.md

 ## How it works

-Clicking a mailto link anywhere in Linux forwards the link to the script `runbox-mailto` to format the URL correctly, and opens the formatted Runbox Webmail URL in the default web browser.
+Clicking a mailto link anywhere in Linux forwards the link to the script `mailto-runbox` to format the URL correctly, and opens the formatted Runbox Webmail URL in the default web browser.

 ## Installation

-1. Put `runbox-mailto` wherever you put your executable scripts.
+1. Put `mailto-runbox` wherever you put your executable scripts.
 (Perhaps in `~/bin` or `~/.local/bin` or some other location in your path).
 This is the script that does the URL formatting.

 2. Put `Runbox Webmail.desktop` in `~/.local/share/applications`.
 This adds a custom application to open mailto links.